 Caffé Appassionato uses whole Arabica beans for their coffee blend so you’ll experience hints of sweetness.

-The preparation time for roasting the espresso beans will have a major impact on the flavor profiles of the brew.
-So espresso beans are roasted at precise temperatures for a certain amount of time to ensure they are cooked properly.
+The preparation time for roasting the beans will have a major impact on the flavor profiles of the brew.
+So the beans for espresso are roasted at precise temperatures for a certain amount of time to ensure they are cooked properly.

 But the flavor, aromas, crema and the complexity will all depend on the type of beans you buy.
 There are two types of beans namely Arabica and Robusta: